 "I mean, you will save all of Toontown from the cogs.
 You will conquer them."

 "You mean, stop the cogs once and for all?"
-Dynoboom inquired.
+Ricky inquired.

 The silence that followed was frightening.
 It had never been that quiet before since the toons arrived at Cog Nation.
-They felt like they might've lost their hearing.
+For all they knew, they could have gone deaf.

-"There are more than a hundred billion cogs out there."
-Harry said in a hushed voice.
+"There are more than a hundred billion cogs out there," Harry said in a hushed voice.
 It was a statement.
 It was true.
 "You and I both know that it's impossible to fight that.
 Out here there are no silly happy endings.
 There are no heroes.
-There is no place that is safe.
+There is no place that's safe.
 There is nothing to be happy about and no hope at all!"

 The other toons just sat there, not knowing what to do, think or say.